glegoux/jekyll-tech-blog/src/_posts/2022-11-01-my-tech-blog-on-medium.md

 Don't worry, and I am going to keep maintaining this website and the open-source template behind it.
 To avoid all breaking changes, the past blog posts will remain accessible without breaking their web links.

-However, it seems difficult to synchronize the content between Medium and this blog bi-directionally.
-I can import a post to Medium by copying the link manually, but exporting from Medium is long and tedious.
-The synchronization in case of updating a blog post from Medium becomes a nightmare to maintain.
+However, it seems time-costly to synchronize the content between Medium and this blog bi-directionally.
+I can import a post to Medium by copying the link manually, but exporting from Medium to markdown is long and tedious (previous native feature has been closed, and no external, mature and existing tools doing it in my knowdlege).
+The synchronization in case of updating a blog post from Medium becomes a nightmare to maintain, and should be done manually.
 In contrast, I want to use Medium editor more, which is quicker and more handy.
 So, as I explained, I foresee that some articles will be only on Medium and others only on this blog.
 If necessary, if I want to have one at both locations, instead of having a full post everywhere, I will use web links between them, with a partial post redirecting to the full post (to avoid divergences and too heavy maintenance in case of multiple post-editions).

 🙏 Thanks for your understanding and your readings.